Find Affordable College Courses

 285 Yearly Graduations

-Oakland University is the 2nd most popular school in the nation for students seeking a bachelor's degree in health professions and related clinical sciences.
+Oakland University is the 2nd most popular school in the nation for students seeking a bachelor's degree in other health professions and related clinical sciences.
 Roughly 18,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $15,135 per year, while in-state graduate students, on average, pay $19,323 per year.
-For the 2020-2021 academic year, 285 bachelor's degrees were handed out to health professions and related clinical sciences majors at Oakland.
-About 74% of this group were women, and 17% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $16,429 per year, while in-state graduate students, on average, pay $20,979 per year.
+During the most recent year for which we have data, 285 people received their bachelor's degree in other health professions and related clinical sciences from Oakland.
+Of these students, 76% were women and 23% were members of underrepresented racial-ethnic groups.

 #3